-- Certain kinds of intercollegiate sports and activities require specific uniforms (volleyball shorts, swimwear, cross country gear).
+- · Certain kinds of intercollegiate sports and activities require specific uniforms (volleyball shorts, swimwear, cross country gear).
 While otherwise participating in athletic activities, students are to refrain from wearing revealing clothing keeping in mind body shape and coverage.
-No spandex shorts or uncovered leggings are allowed, per TMU dress code standards.
-Sleeveless tops must not reveal the chest, sports bra, or midriff. - All intercollegiate athletes transitioning out of their practice or competition apparel are required to change into clothes according to the daily dress guidelines for all public common areas (including the library, cafeteria, Trophy Coffee, and lounges).
-Students not adhering to these Recreational Dress policies may be asked to change to appropriate apparel and/or lose facility privileges. - Swimsuits: Sunbathing and swimwear on campus are only allowed in the pool area.
-Women must wear bathing suits with a modest neckline, covered midriff, and full-coverage bottoms.
-Open bathing suit backs must be no lower than mid-back (bra-strap level).
+No uncovered leggings are allowed, per TMU dress code standards.
+Sleeveless tops must not reveal the chest, sports bra, or midriff. - All students transitioning out of their recreational, practice, or competition apparel are required to change into clothes according to the daily dress guidelines for all public common areas (including the library, cafeteria, and lounges).
+Students not adhering to these Recreational Dress policies may be asked to change to appropriate apparel and/or lose facility privileges. - Swimsuits: Sunbathing and swimwear are only allowed in the pool area.
+Women must wear bathing suits with a modest neckline, covered midriff, and full coverage bottoms.
+Open bathing suit backs must be no lower than a hand width below mid-back.
 All swimwear for men and women should be modest.